shakisha/ajaxsystem-remote-gpio/README.md

 For additional security you can temporary desactivate the spacecontrol remote from the ajax app itself, only in case you are lefting home and you want additional layer of security, but for day-by-day this is a GENIAL solution to avoid unwanted alarm arming being forgotten.

 All kinda of contribution are welcome!

+(please, give me a star if you enjoyed the contribution)